Online Astronomy eText: The Planets

 A new planet, Neptune, had been found merely by using errors in the calculated positions of another planet.
 Was it possible that other planets might be found in this way?
 And if so, where?

-Both ends of the Solar System were studied in the following search for a Planet X, whose existence might or might not be proven by careful investigation of the motions of other bodies.
-In the inner Solar System, there was a minor oddity in the motion of Mercury that held out the promise of an infra-Mercurian object, and in the outer Solar System there were still some minor errors in the orbit of Uranus that might be used to look for planets beyond Neptune.
+Both ends of the Solar System were studied in the subsequent search for a Planet X, whose existence might or might not be proven by careful investigation of the motions of other bodies.
+In the inner Solar System, there was a minor oddity in the motion of Mercury that held out the promise of an infra-Mercurian object, and in the outer Solar System there were still some minor errors in the observations of Uranus that could be used to look for planets beyond Neptune.

-Unfortunately, even in the 1840's it was obvious that the calculated rate of precession for the line of apsides was too small, by about 1/100 of a degree per century (more accurately, 44 seconds of arc per century).
+Even in the 1840's it was obvious that the calculated rate of precession for the line of apsides (based on the effects of Venus and the Earth on Mercury's orbit) was too small, by about 1/100 of a degree per century (more accurately, 44 seconds of arc per century).
 Given the discovery of Neptune and its effects on Uranus' orbit, it seemed reasonable to suppose that there might be an infra-Mercurian planet (one inside the orbit of Mercury) which was responsible for the excess in its apsidal rotation.

-In retrospect it is ironic, given the early supposition that Uranus' orbital errors were due to a flaw in Newtonian physics, and the subsequent discovery that they were due to Neptune, that in the case of Mercury the situation was exactly opposite -- initial speculations centering on an unknown planet, and the solution involving errors in the laws of physics...
+In retrospect it is ironic, given the early supposition that Uranus' orbital errors were due to a flaw in Newtonian physics, and the subsequent discovery that they were due to an unknown planet (Neptune), that in the case of Mercury the situation was exactly opposite: initial speculations centering on an unknown planet, and the solution involving errors in the laws of physics...

 (More to follow, primarily in The Discovery of Pluto)